DiamondLightSource/islatu/docs/source/index.rst

 Contact us
 ----------
-If you need to contact the developers about anything, please either `raise an issue on the github repository`_ if appropriate, or send an email to richard.brearton@diamond.ac.uk.
+If you need to contact the developers about anything, please either `raise an issue on the github repository`_ if appropriate, or send an email to philip.mousley@diamond.ac.uk.

 Contributors
 ------------
+- `Philip Mousley`
 - `Richard Brearton`_
 - `Andrew R. McCluskey`_